KitwanaSh/prompting-chat/README.md

 Now that you have understood the job, we can proceed with the validation of the entire project.
 I was able to solve the click issue.
 Now it is time for me to start with the authentication management.
 Today i did not do anything because i took a flight to Adis ababa.
 I might think about moving on with this project after gettinng to Ghana.

+We shall have to work on this in a later time.
+For now, i am thinking about working in a different project.